-Agile may not save money overall but will reduce wastage.
+Agile may not save money overall but it will reduce wastage.
 Because you’re failing fast and changing direction on a regular basis, you can avoid costly mistakes.
 In terms of speed, you may not save time overall, but things of value can be delivered more rapidly, such as an alpha or beta release, or an MVP or basic webpage that will then allow feedback that feeds into future development.

 Your client is the key stakeholder, so they will be involved in every aspect of the project and implementation.
-This is crucial to the success of the project and no different than a traditional project being run in waterfall.
+This is crucial to the success of the project and no different than a traditional project being run in the waterfall.

-What are some classic errors and how to avoid them?
+What are some classic errors, and how to avoid them?

 Firstly, thinking Agile will fix everything.
 It’s just another tool in the toolbox, not a silver bullet.
 Secondly, thinking it can be implemented overnight.
 It takes time to embed Agile into any business.
 Thirdly, removing all traditional project management, reporting and documentation.
 As I mentioned earlier, it is used to augment or complement traditional methods.
 And finally, not involving the wider organisation.
 It’s not just about software development.
 Everyone should have a good understanding of how things are going to work and should be part of the journey.